 - Navigation activities

-- Two Historic Ships - cruiser Olympia & submarine Becuna
+- Tours of two Historic Ships - cruiser Olympia & submarine Becuna

 Philadelphia Ship Model Society Regatta